Azerbaijan–Bangladesh relations: History

 In 2013, Muhammad Faruk Khan, Minister of Civil Aviation and Tourism of Bangladesh, paid a visit to Baku to participate in the 2nd World Forum on Intercultural Dialogue.
 Former Foreign Minister of Bangladesh Dipu Moni paid an official visit to Baku in 2013.
 Moni had an official meeting with the Azerbaijani President Ilham Aliyev.
 She also held meetings with the Economic Development Minister Shahin Mustafayev and the Chief of State Migration Service Minister Firudin Nabiyev.
 Dipu Moni's official visit to Baku was termed as a "turning point" in the bilateral relations between Azerbaijan and Bangladesh.

 Ibrahim Hajiyev, Azerbaijan's ambassador to India, is also accredited to Bangladesh.
 Bangladesh Ambassador to Turkey, M Allama Siddiki, is also accredited as Bangladesh's ambassador to Azerbaijan.

 Nagorno-Karabakh dispute

-Bangladesh supported Azerbaijan in the UN with regard to the Nagorno-Karabakh dispute.
+Bangladesh supported Azerbaijan at the UN with regard to the Nagorno-Karabakh dispute.
 Bangladesh supports Azerbaijan's position regarding the Khojaly genocide issue.

 Cooperations

-In 2013, Azerbaijan and Bangladesh signed an MoU relating to cooperation between their Foreign Service Academies.
-Azerbaijan supported Bangladesh on its nomination to International Maritime Organization in 2011 Both countries are members of the Asian Infrastructure Investment Bank initiative.
+In 2013, Azerbaijan and Bangladesh signed an MoU relating to cooperation between their respective Foreign Service Academies.
+Azerbaijan supported Bangladesh on its nomination to International Maritime Organization in 2011.
+Both countries are members of the Asian Infrastructure Investment Bank initiative.